zenozeng/gsoc2015/p5-pdf-and-svg-support.md

 - Filters!

-    Now that the world in SVG is object based, we can apply filters on object. (use blur, for example)
+    Now that SVGs are object based,
+    we can apply filters on object. (use blur, for example)

 ### Example Usage